 - Meet with the person making the complaint and obtain full details of the complaint. - Discuss this with the member of staff involved. - Where a complaint concerns a pupil, that pupil should normally be interviewed. - Ensure written records are kept of all meetings, telephone discussions, and any other relevant documents. - Consider all the facts and reach a conclusion. - Write to the person making the complaint giving a full explanation of the decision, the reasons for it and, where appropriate, what action the school proposes to take.
 The letter should inform the parent that if they are not satisfied with the outcome they may complain to the Chair of the Governing body within a specified period of time.
-It is recommended that the School's Complaints Procedure should specify this period; a minimum of ten school days is recommended. - The Head Teacher may choose to delegate this role to the Deputy Head although they must keep the Head Teacher informed of the position.
+This policy recommends a minimum of ten school days. - The Head Teacher may choose to delegate this role to the Deputy Head although they must keep the Head Teacher informed of the position.